Filters

 Rent Payment Assistance

 Coordinates resource centers where people experiencing homelessness can get help finding housing and other resources.
 Places clients in housing programs based on need and availability.
-Drop-in services only.
-Serves youth only.
+By appointment only.
+Serves young adults only.

 Operates a resource center where people experiencing homelessness can get help finding housing and other resources.